 “Lockdown drills, if done properly, absolutely do teach students and teachers what to do in the event of an emergency,” Katherine Cowan, communications director at NASP and coauthor of the report, told Fatherly.
 “If there is an assailant in the building, students and staff need to know how to lock the door, whether the door is lockable, how to cover the windows.”

-Cowan does not believe it necessary, however, to conduct simulation drills—terrifying procedures that can involve firing fake bullets, dripping fake blood on the walls, and having actors pose as dead children.
+Cowan does not believe it necessary, however, to conduct simulation drills like the ones the AAP just condemned as unnecessary —terrifying procedures that can involve firing fake bullets, dripping fake blood on the walls, and having actors pose as dead children.
 In a handful of Missouri public schools, for instance, volunteer students from the school’s drama class are painted with bleeding bullet wounds and told to act out their own deaths in front of terrified classmates as faux gunmen run about shooting blanks.
 These more elaborate and disturbing training programs are often provided by for-profit organizations such as The ALICE Institute, which see significant returns by selling drills that are not evidence-based.
 Cowan and others worry that school administrators, desperate to show that they’re trying to help, are throwing money at seemingly robust, but ultimately worthless, programs.

 “The trick is understanding the difference between an effective lockdown drill, which is the gold standard, and a full-scale simulation,” Cowan says.
 Her report describes the psychological risks of exposing students to realistic drills, and advises that districts determined to do so give students advanced warning and allow them to opt out if they so choose.
 “They’re expensive, and not really necessary,” Cowan says.
 “There are better ways to do drills.”